game-ci/documentation/docs/github/v2/02-activation.md

 Unity differentiates their methods between `personal` and `professional` licenses.

-Depending on whether you are using a free or paid version of Unity, you will need to follow the steps for either a [Personal license](#personal-license) or a [Professional license](#professional-license).
+Depending on whether you are using a free or paid version of Unity, you will need to follow the steps for either a [personal license](#personal-license) or a [professional license](#professional-license).

 ## Personal license